dart-archive/sdk/index.md

 prints Hello.
 In your command line type:

 ~~~
-cd $HOME/fletch-sdk/samples/general/
+cd $HOME/fletch-sdk/
-fletch run hello.dart
+fletch run ./samples/general/hello.dart
 ~~~

-You should see a message that says ```Created settings file...```, and then a message like this (the machine name in the end will be different):
+This runs the program in hello.dart on your local machine.
+You should see a message that says ```Created settings file...```, and then output resembling
+this:

 ~~~
 Hello from Darwin running on michael-pc2.